MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#evasion-attacks-and-defenses">:open_file_folder: [<b><i>Full List of Evasion Attacks and Defenses</i></b>]</a>.

+- Making Substitute Models More Bayesian Can Enhance Transferability of Adversarial Examples. [[paper]](https://arxiv.org/abs/2302.05086) [[code]](https://github.com/qizhangli/morebayesian-attack)
+  - Qizhang Li, Yiwen Guo, Wangmeng Zuo, Hao Chen. *ICLR 2023*
+  - Key Word: Transferable Adversarial Attacks; Bayesian Neural Network.
+  - <details><summary>Digest</summary> The transferability of adversarial examples across deep neural networks (DNNs) is the crux of many black-box attacks.
+Many prior efforts have been devoted to improving the transferability via increasing the diversity in inputs of some substitute models.
+In this paper, by contrast, we opt for the diversity in substitute models and advocate to attack a Bayesian model for achieving desirable transferability.
+Deriving from the Bayesian formulation, we develop a principled strategy for possible finetuning, which can be combined with many off-the-shelf Gaussian posterior approximations over DNN parameters.

 - Exploring and Exploiting Decision Boundary Dynamics for Adversarial Robustness. [[paper]](https://arxiv.org/abs/2302.03015)
   - Yuancheng Xu, Yanchao Sun, Micah Goldblum, Tom Goldstein, Furong Huang. *ICLR 2023*
   - Key Word: Adversarial Robustness; Decision Boundary Analysis; Margin Maximization.